Los Angeles to Tokyo · the Pacific crossing

 About the LA to Tokyo flight.

-- How long is the LA to Tokyo flight?
+How long is the Los Angeles to Tokyo flight?

-- What's the time difference between LA and Tokyo?
+What's the time difference between Los Angeles and Tokyo?

-- Should I sleep on the LA to Tokyo flight?
+Will I sleep on the Los Angeles to Tokyo flight?

-- Your body wants to sleep at 7pm Tokyo time.
+Your body wants to sleep at 7pm Tokyo time.
 Resist.
-If you sleep that early, you wake at 4am the next morning and day two starts wrecked.
+If you sleep that early, you wake at 4am the next morning and day two starts rough.
 Push to 10pm Tokyo.
 Then sleep through the night.

-- What's the best way to avoid jet lag flying west to Tokyo?
+What's the best way to avoid jet lag flying to Tokyo?

-- What time should I fly from LA to Tokyo?
+What time should I fly from Los Angeles to Tokyo?